janosmiko/janosmiko.github.io/content/homepage/about.md

 Welcome to my site!

-Let me introduce myself: I'm János Mikó.
+Let me introduce myself: I'm Janos Miko.

 I have always loved technology.
 I work as an enterprise Cloud / DevOps engineer and software developer for nearly 10 years.